UBC-ECESS/EcessDiscordBot/README.md

 Roles will be assigned upon adding a reaction.
 Roles will be unassigned upon removing a reaction.
 Reactions consisting of emojis not included above will do nothing.

 ### Commands
-#### Prerequisite Checking (WIP)
+#### Prerequisite Checking
 Commands can be found within the `PrerequisiteChecker.py` file.
 ECE/CS course prerequisites can be fetched through using the `!prereq` command with the selected course.
 For example, using `!prereq cpen333` will list the prerequisites for CPEN333 (System Software Engineering) as CPSC259 or CPEN223.
+Please ensure there are no spaces when providing the course input.

 #### FAQ
 Commands can be found within the `FaqManager.py` file.